eclipse/xtext/xtext-website/documentation/303_runtime_concepts.md

 ### New API in Xtext 2.8 {#formatting-new}

 The new formatting API is available since Xtext 2.8.
-It resolves the limitations of the first API wich was present since the first version of Xtext.
-Namely the new API allows to implement formatting not only based on the static structure of the grammar but it is possible to make decisions based on the current model structure.
+It resolves the limitations of the first API which was present since the first version of Xtext.
+The new API allows to implement formatting not only based on the static structure of the grammar, but it is possible to make decisions based on the actual model structure.
 Things that are now possible include:

-*   Add a line break to long list of items but keep shot lists in one line
+*   Add line breaks to long lists of items but keep short lists in one line
 *   Arrange elements in a tabular layout
 *   Apply formatting to values of data type rules or comments
 *   Consider the existing whitespace information and implement an adaptive layout